2017 Dissertation in Practice of the Year Award Winner

 DiP Award Committee Reports

-Submitting institution may be a Phase 1, Phase 2 or Phase 3 CPED member.
-The Dissertation in Practice must have been successfully defended prior to the submission deadline, and must have been defended within the past year.
+Submitting graduate must be from a CPED member institution that has been a part of the consortium for or at least a year.
+The Dissertation in Practice must have been successfully defended prior to the submission deadline, and must have been defended within the past three years.

 Submissions should include: